6 Easy Steps to Land Your Dream Job as River Guide

 It’s easy to romanticize the life of a river guide.
 Their work is our vacation.
 They float wild and beautiful rivers for a living.
 They tell the best stories, the funniest jokes, and they even remain calm amid pure chaos.
 It’s only natural to envy a river guide.
-Here are five ways you, too, can make it happen.
+Here are six ways you, too, can make it happen.

 Find a river near you and dive in.
 Float it with friends if you can.
 Swim its deepest holes.
 Fish its riffles.
 Read everything written about its history.
 Talk to the locals, listen to the stories, and bring a field guide along to acquaint yourself with the plants and animals that call that river home.
 Nothing else will set you on a better course.

 Make your application stand out from the crowd by completing a certified training course.
 Wilderness First Responder, CPR, and Swift Water Rescue courses will set you on the path to becoming a guide.
 Equally important will be gaining experience leading groups.
 If you’ve never done so, find a local non-profit and volunteer to lead tours.
 You’ll appreciate the practice speaking in front of groups.